Fourzin/token-sale-mvp/README.md

-# adalink-spo-mvp
+# adalink-token-sale-mvp
-This is the  repo for the MVP of "AdaLink: Affiliate Network for SPO Growth"
+This is the  repo for the MVP of "AdaLink: Affiliate Network for Bussienss Growth"

 The MVP is a reactapp that include all the frontend related code.